AssistantApps/Documentation/docs/components/web-patron-tile.md

-# WebComponent - Patreon list
+# WebComponent - Patron tile

 > Used to display the details of a Patreon supporter.